The Nature of Countercyclical Income Risk

 Federal Reserve Board

 U.S. Social Security Administration

-This paper studies the cyclical nature of individual income risk using a confidential dataset from the U.S. Social Security Administration, which contains (uncapped) earnings histories for millions of individuals.
+This paper studies the nature of business cycle variation in individual earnings risk using a dataset from the U.S. Social Security Administration, which contains (uncapped) earnings histories for millions of anonymous individuals.
 The base sample is a nationally representative panel containing 10 percent of all U.S. males from 1978 to 2010.
-We use these data to decompose individual income growth during recessions into “between-group” and “within-group” components.
+We use these data to decompose individual earnings growth during recessions into "between-group" and "within-group" components.
 We begin with the behavior of within-group shocks.
-Contrary to past research, we do not find the variance of idiosyncratic income shocks to be countercyclical.
+Contrary to past research, we do not find the variance of idiosyncratic earnings shocks to be countercyclical.
 Instead, it is the left-skewness of shocks that is strongly countercyclical.
-That is, during recessions, the upper end of the shock distribution collapses—large upward income movements become less likely—whereas the bottom end expands—large drops in income become more likely.
-Thus, while the dispersion of shocks does not increase, shocks become more left skewed and, hence, risky during recessions.
+That is, during recessions, the upper end of the shock distribution collapses -- large upward earnings movements become less likely -- whereas the bottom end expands -- large drops in earnings become more likely.
+Thus, while the dispersion of shocks does not increase, shocks become more left skewed and, hence, riskier during recessions.
 Second, to study between-group differences, we group individuals based on several observable characteristics at the time a recession hits.
-One of these characteristics—the average income of an individual at the beginning of a business cycle episode—proves to be an especially good predictor of fortunes during a recession: prime-age workers that enter a recession with high average earnings suffer substantially less compared with those who enter with low average earnings (which is not the case during expansions).
-Finally, we find that the cyclical nature of income risk is dramatically different for the top 1 percent compared with all other individuals—even relative to those in the top 2 to 5 percent.
+One of these characteristics -- the average earnings of an individual at the beginning of a business cycle episode -- proves to be an especially good predictor of fortunes during a recession: prime-age workers that enter a recession with high average earnings suffer substantially less compared with those who enter with low average earnings (such "asymmetry" is not evident in expansions).
+Finally, we find that the cyclical nature of earnings risk is dramatically different for the top 1 percent compared with all other individuals -- even relative to those in the top 2 to 5 percent.

 Number of Pages in PDF File: 63

 JEL Classification: E24, E32, J21, J31